Prejwel/Docker/README.md

 Matrix from Hell - compatibility matrix issue

-With Docker we can run each component ( webserver , DB, messaging, Orchestration ) in a seperate container with its own dependencies and its own Libraries, all on the same VM & OS but within seperate Enviornments / Containers
+With Docker we can run each component ( webserver , DB, messaging, Orchestration ) in a seperate container with its own dependencies and its own Libraries, all on the same VM & OS but within seperate Enviornments / Containers.

 * Containers -completely isolated eviornments
 They can have their own Processes, Services, Network Interfaces, Mounts etc but all sharing the same OS Kernal.